golang-leipzig/golang-leipzig.github.io/content/posts/meetup-55-wrapup.md

 -->

-Some highlights from the presentation:
+### Background and origins

-* [reva](https://reva.link/) is a CERN storage interop layer and is also where opencloud story started
+* [reva](https://reva.link/) is a CERN storage interop layer and is also where the opencloud story started, many years ago:

 > Reva is an interoperability platform consisting of several daemons written in
 > Go.
 It acts as bridge between high-level clients (mobile, web, desktop) and